MAXIMIZING MOUNTAIN VIEWS WITH ALL-TERRAIN SEWER IN UTAH

 The area around Park City has experienced incredible growth during the past 10 years.
 While the mountains offer beautiful and desirable views, the rock is very difficult and expensive to excavate — so expensive that the construction company for Promontory determined that purchasing a rock trencher was more feasible than leasing the required amount of time.
 Hence, installation costs alone for ALL-TERRAIN SEWER were much less than a gravity sewer system.

-ALL-TERRAIN SEWER has been a viable tool for extending service to remote and/or below grade lots: it requires less excavation, connects to the existing gravity sewer, and the county has not had to install and maintain additional lift stations for a handful of customers.
+ALL-TERRAIN SEWER was been a viable tool for extending service to remote and/or below grade lots: it required less excavation, tied into the existing gravity sewer, and the county did not need to install and maintain additional lift station for a handful of customers.